 Window squeegees are glass-cleaning tools that feature a smooth, flat blade made of rubber.
 Squeegees are extremely effective because they push the dirt off the surface of the window, unlike so-called “miracle” cleaners.
 Before using the squeegee, a liquid cleanser is used to break up the dirt on the window and lubricate the surface.
 The squeegee is then able to remove both the water and dirt from the glass.

-Window squeegees come in a number of sizes and lengths to tackle just about any job.
+Window squeegees come in several sizes and lengths to tackle just about any job.
 What size and which features are best for you?
 Keep reading to learn more.
 When you’re ready to buy, check out our recommendations for the best window squeegees on the market.

 Most squeegees come with a rubber blade that traps and pushes water and dirt off the window, leaving behind a clean surface.